 All non-administrator users are subject to the ACLs for a given container.

-The service instance root path is an exception to this, as it does not have ACLs associated with it (nor may they be set).
-For this path, all user accounts may obtain a list of containers, but only user accounts with the
+The service instance root path is an exception to this, because it does not have ACLs associated with it.
+For this path, all users can obtain a list of containers, but only users with the

 By default, when a container is created in the Oracle Storage Cloud Service, the following ACLs are assigned: